- Due to the low cost of entry, silver bullion can be a great entry point for new precious metals investors

 Like most commodities, the price of silver is usually determined by speculation and supply and demand.
 However, contrary to gold, one factor that dramatically boosts silver demand is its wider range of uses, especially for industrial production.

-Industrial demand for silver has increased over the last years, especially in growing markets, like photovoltaic (solar) energy, automotive industry and electronics, causing silver demand to go through the roof.
+Industrial demand for silver has increased over the last years, especially in growing markets, like solar energy, automotive industry, and electronics, causing silver demand to go through the roof.

 Needless to say, silver is constantly required by the jewelry industry as well.
 It's lustrous, not difficult to sculpt and long-lasting.

 In addition, precious metals in general are considered a safe haven investment during economic downturns as we have already mentioned.
-In terms of coins and bars, silver consumption in 2020 was twice as high compared to 2019.
+In terms of coins and bars, silver consumption has drastically increased since the pandemic-driven economic uncertainty in 2020.

 Silver Spot Price